Why Should You Explore cPanel Alternatives for Your Ecommerce Stores?

 First, you do not need a lot of technical knowledge for managing your servers.
 The managed hosting provider takes care of all server management tasks without taking up a lot of your time.
 The services provided by the managed hosting provider removes many issues that frustrate cPanel users.

 Reporting and data analytics is an important requirement for running an ecommerce store.
 This is an important reason why ecommerce store owners seek out cPanel alternatives.
 Managed hosting providers have a dedicated reporting feature that offers a wealth of information to the users.

 When it comes to choosing managed hosting for your ecommerce store, it is always best to pick the hosting that is optimized for your chosen platform.
 For instance, if you have a Magento store, a Magento optimized managed hosting solution works wonders for your business.

 Many people consider a dedicated server/VPS as a great cPanel alternative.
 On the surface, this is a great idea as the ecommerce store can leverage all the resources of a physical server at your disposal.
 However, if things go south, migrating the store to a new server takes the time that can severely damage your revenues and brand reputation.

 Then comes the best solution which is cloud hosting where clouds do not exist physically so no such issues like for VPS server do not exist.
 In cloud hosting resources are divided over the cloud.
-Below definition of virtualization and cloud computing will give clear picture.
+Below definition of virtualization and cloud computing will give a clear picture.

 Virtualization is a technology that allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system.
 Software called a hypervisor connects directly to that hardware and allows you to split 1 system into separate, distinct, and secure environments known as virtual machines (VMs).
 These VMs rely on the hypervisor’s ability to separate the machine’s resources from the hardware and distribute them appropriately.